JaapBraam/LoRaWanGateway/README.md

 ## How to run

 The LoRaWanGateway needs quite some RAM and processing power, so it it necessary to flash firmware that uses as little resources as possible.
 Therefore you have to build NodeMCU firmware containing only the modules needed.
+The build I'm using can be found in the firmware directory, along with the nodemcu flasher application.

++ Use the firmware in the firmware directory
+OR
-+ Get the NodeMCU firmware on http://nodemcu-build.com/index.php
++ Get the latest NodeMCU firmware on http://nodemcu-build.com/index.php
 	+ select the dev branch
 	+ select the following modules: bit,cjson,encoder,file,gpio,net,node,rtctime,sntp,spi,tmr,uart,wifi

 + Flash the integer version on your ESP8266
+	+ connect your ESP8266 to a serial port
+	+ start ESP8266Flasher.exe in the firmware directory
+	+ choose the correct serial port
+	+ push the Flash button

 + Format ESP8266 filesystem
 + Register your wifi network
-	+ In the lua shell run
+	+ in the lua shell run
 		+ wifi.setmode(wifi.STATION)
 		+ wifi.sta.config("your SSID","your key")
 		+ wifi.sta.autoconnect(1)